Mouseman Visitor Centre

 The Mouseman Visitor Centre is a tourist attraction in Kilburn, North Yorkshire, a village in England.

 The centre displays pieces carved by the furniture designer Robert Thompson, known as "Mouseman" for including carvings of mice on his work.
 The core of the centre is Thompson's former workshop and an adjoining blacksmith's shop.
-These opened to the public in 1994 by Thompson's descendent Ian Thompson-Cartwright.
+These were opened to the public in 1994 by Thompson's descendent Ian Thompson-Cartwright.
 It was redesigned between 2002 and 2004, to include a display of furniture designed by Thompson, gallery from which the current furniture workshop can be viewed, and exhibition relating to life in the village during Thompson's youth.
 The complex also included a cafe and a house which served as the furniture company's design department and showroom.
 The cafe and exhibition closed during the COVID-19 pandemic.